debolina696/Excel-VBA-Food-Delivery-Analytics-/Business_Questions.md

 - Calculates revenue and order count
 - Creates a new report sheet automatically?

----

 ### Q6.
 High-Value Order Identification
 How can VBA identify and separate high-value orders from regular orders for management review?

----

 ### Q7.
-Top-Selling Dishes Analysis
+Top-Performing Cuisine & Restaurant Analysis
-How can VBA rank dishes based on revenue and display the top 10 best-performing dishes?
+How can VBA rank cuisines or restaurants based on revenue and display the top and bottom performers?

----

 ### Q8.
 Customer Preference Analysis
-How can VBA analyze customer preference by identifying:
+How can VBA analyze customer behavior by identifying:
-- Favorite dishes
 - Frequently ordered cuisines
+- Repeat customers
-- Repeat customer patterns?
+- Premium vs regular customer patterns?

----

 ### Q9.
 Monthly Sales Trend
 How can VBA generate a month-on-month sales trend report without using manual pivot tables?